therealchjones/mffer/docs/README.md

-# `mffer`: Marvel Future Fight Extraction & Reporting
+# `mffer`: Marvel Future Fight exploration & reporting

 This project develops software that creates and updates the [`mffer` webapp](https://mffer.org).
 It is not necessary to review any of this to [use the webapp](https://mffer.org).